Publications

 We consider a dynamic asymmetric information model where firms face multiple investment opportunities and their capital structure is endogenous at all times.
 We identify a new economic force (distinct from Myers (1977)) which leads firms to issue short-term debt and subsequently underinvest in growth options.
 This force, which arises at the optimal mechanism and is time-consistent, generates several new testable predictions.
 Strikingly, we find that greater retained earnings, or cash, can reduce the investment in positive net present value projects by firms with intermediate credit ratings, and that these firms are the most likely to issue short-term debt.

 We examine competition and collaboration between banks and fintech firms in a market with adverse selection.
 Banks have cheaper funding, while fintechs have better screening technology.
 Our innovation is to allow the bank to lend to the fintech, i.e., to finance its competitors.
-This partnership lowers fintech funding costs and reduces bank competition incentives.
-Lenders collaborate when average borrower quality is low but compete when it’s high.
-While partnership funding always benefits the fintech, it increases the bank’s profits only when the average borrower quality is low and benefits the borrowers only when the average quality is high.
+This partnership affects competition through two channels: the funding cost channel, which lowers fintech funding costs and operates through the winner's curse e!ect when adverse selection is severe and cost pass-through when it is mild, and the toe-hold channel, which reduces bank competition incentives.
+Lenders collaborate when adverse selection is severe but compete when it is mild.
+While partnership funding always benefits the fintech, it increases the bank's profits only when adverse selection is severe and benefits the borrowers only when adverse selection is mild.

 August 2025